dylanplayer/devfolio/docs/node/gif-search/part-2.md

 app.set("views", "./views");
 ```

 Now that we have our middleware setup we can render some `<html>`.
-We can do this using the `req.render()` function.
+We can do this using the `res.render()` function.
 This function takes in the view name and configuration options.
 We are going to pass in `'home'` as the view name and use the default configuration by not passing in a second parameter.

 ```js title="Update our root route to show the home view"
 app.get('/',